 Whether your reject button actually rejects

-Four of the five Meta Pixel cases (Apoteket, Apohem, Bonnier/DI, Tele2) were Article 6(1)(a) consent failures.
+Two of the five cases (Apoteket, Apohem) were Meta Pixel Article 6(1)(a) consent failures involving health data.
 The cookie banner existed.
 The reject button was visible.
 But the reject signal did not propagate to the Pixel — either because the CMP did not block third-party scripts before consent, or because the reject handler did not actually unset the consent flag the Pixel checked, or because the Pixel was loaded outside the CMP's tag manager scope.
+Avanza was a separate Meta Pixel security failure (Art 5(1)(f) + Art 32(1)) — accidentally activated sub-functions transmitted financial data without adequate technical measures.
+Bonnier News was profiling for direct marketing, telemarketing and direct mail without valid consent (Art 6(1)(a)), not a pixel case.
+Tele2's case was Google Analytics under Art 44 — distinct from the Meta Pixel cluster.

 A policy review cannot detect this.
 A banner screenshot cannot detect this.
 The only thing that detects it is opening the live site, clicking reject, and observing what happens to outbound network traffic afterwards.
 Either the request to facebook.com/tr stops, or it doesn't.
 Document review has no opinion on the answer.